paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/README.md

 1. Check the troubleshooting section
 2. Review the logs and metrics
 3. Open an issue on GitHub
-4. Contact the DevOps team
+4. Join the community discussions

 ---

-**Note**: This is a demonstration project.
+**Note**: This is an open-source learning project designed for the SRE, DevOps, and Cloud community.
 For production use, implement proper security, backup, and disaster recovery procedures.